WRI 25th Anniversary

 Over the past 25 years, the Walter Rand Institute has made significant strides, shaping its role and strengthening its impact on both the university and the broader South Jersey community.
 WRI continues to uphold a strong commitment to bringing community and leadership together to make connections across research, policy, and practice in the region.

-Look back with us on this special milestone in our history and follow this page, where we’ll be adding even more content throughout the year.
+Look back with us on this special milestone in our history.

 The Path to Building Knowledge for Policy and Practice in South Jersey